 Mayor Campbell spent his early life on a farming property in the Benair district and after leaving school developed a career initially in banking and then in agriculture, working as General Manager of the Bean Growers Australia Group of Companies for 40 years.
 After retiring from Bean Growers in 2005, Mayor Campbell wished to continue working with the community through Local Government and continue to be heavily involved with community organisations holding many executive positions with various community groups.

 "My vision for the South Burnett is to preserve the diversity that individual communities represent by providing adequate essential services (roads, water, sewerage and waste disposal) and to ensure that community assets are adequate for the present and into the future.
 Further, my goal is to foster growth and development, building the South Burnett's reputation as an enjoyable liveable region catering for the needs of all residents" Mayor Campbell said.

-Mayor Campbell is the portfolio representative for Economic Development, Governance and Communications
+Mayor Campbell is the portfolio representative for Economic Development and Corporate Performance.

 Contact Mayor Campbell on 0439 708 553 / firstname.lastname@example.org

 Celebrate NAIDOC Week at Kingaroy Town Hall Forecourt